mohamed06H/mlflow_beginner/README.md

         # mlflow log model
         mlflow.sklearn.log_model(clf, "classifier_titanic")

-### Launch MLflow on localhost with Tracking Server:
+### Launch MLflow on localhost with a Tracking Server:
     Terminal:§ mlflow ui --backend-store-uri sqlite:///mlruns.db

+   MLflow UI will appear on your browser, so you can :
+   - Track experiments
+   - Compare runs
+   - Register models
+   - Manage transitions

+   You can also create regisries, and manipluate them by code : https://www.mlflow.org/docs/latest/model-registry.html